 Absolutely!
 The Police Department depends on citizens calling to report crimes or suspicious activity.
 You will be asked questions about the activity to determine it’s nature for descriptions or the people involved.
 You may be asked if you would like an officer to contact you, however, you may remain anonymous, if you wish.

-Contact either the Treasure Coast Public Safety Training Complex at Indian River State College in Fort Pierce at 772-462-7150 or the Florida Law Enforcement Academy at Eastern Florida State College in Melbourne at 321-632-1111 for entrance information.
+Contact either the Treasure Coast Public Safety Training Complex at Indian River State College in Fort Pierce at 772-462-7150 or the Brevard Police Testing and Selection Center at Eastern Florida State College in Melbourne at 321-632-1111 for entrance information.

 To be added to the list as a vendor to conduct business with City of Sebastian, businesses are required to complete a Vendor Registration Packet.
 Interested Bidders/Proposers are not required to submit a Vendor Registration Packet to bid/propose on a solicitation.